mpacaud/Deploying-a-model-in-the-cloud/README.md

 ## Issues addressed by the project

-This project is the first stage in a wider project to make available to the general public a mobile application that would allow users to take a photo of a piece of fruit and obtain information about it.
+This project is the first stage in a wider project to make available to the general public a mobile application that would allow users to take a photo of a fruit and obtain information about it.
 In this way, the company hopes to raise its profile and attract investors in order to obtain the resources needed to achieve its primary objective.
 Fruit! has set itself the mission of preserving the biodiversity of fruit by applying specific treatments to each species through the development of autonomous robots.

 ## Objective

 The project presented in this document consists of developing an initial data processing chain in a Big Data environment, which will involve pre-processing the fruit images in the young database, followed by a dimension reduction stage.
 The aim is to put in place the initial processing building blocks that will be used when the data volume is scaled up.
 Consequently, it is not necessary to train a model for the time being.

 *NB: Please note that this work repeats and completes that carried out previously by a trainee.*

 ## Folder tree